bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 ## Description

-> An *iterator* is any object that, pointing to some element in a range of elements (such as an array or a container),
+> An *iterator* is any object that pointing to some element in a range of elements (such as an array or a container),
 > has the ability to iterate through the elements of that range using a set of operators (with at least the increment (++)
 > and dereference (*) operators).
 >